The Mediterranean Provence Experience

 Our focus for this week is the protected, lesser-known western area of the French Riviera, where “la mer” meets “la terre.”
 The landscape features a mix of natural Provence forests, rocky cliffs, coastal paths, discreet sandy coves, and the azure blue sea.
 The Greeks settled in this area 2500 years ago, followed by Romans and other sea-faring cultures, establishing ancient Mediterranean trading posts that are now colorful ports.

 Our groups enjoy time on the water as offshore islands and “fjord”-like inlets lure us by boat, offering views of dramatic cliffs and wild landscapes of olive groves and fig trees, punctuated by white beaches.
+We go out on the Mediterranean Sea three times on a variety of boat trips, always highlights of the week.

 The ancient Greeks introduced vineyards here, and today this region excels at producing world class rosé wines.
 There’s nothing more evocative of the Mediterranean Provence lifestyle than ending the day with a refreshing glass (or more!) of rosé on a terrace with a view, accompanied by the perfect bowl of olives.